Updated: Jul 21

 That’s when we connect with our core.
 Our deepest values.

-From there a big life in alignment with our needs and those values is possible.
+From there living a life in alignment with our needs and values is possible.

-We are more and more aware that this is the way.
+We intuitively know that this is the way.

 Therefore we have to slow down, do less and pause more.

-Every day - tiny baby steps - simple and with ease - towards our wholehearted life that all of us are meant to live.
+Every day - small steps - simple and with ease - towards our wholehearted life that all of us are meant to live.

 "When you have tasted the ecstasy of the inner flow, you can walk in this world and the world will never touch you.
 That's how you become a free being - you transcend."